dragozzine/PhoDyMM/README.md

 git clone https://github.com/dragozzine/PhoDyMM.git
 ```

-2. Go into the src directory and compile lcout and demcmc
+2. Go into the src directory and compile lcout and demcmc (The compilation steps described above)

 3. Go into the runs/koi0277 directory, designed for initial testing